tldr-pages/tldr/pages/linux/kdocker.md

 > Easily dock applications to the system tray.
 > More information: <https://github.com/user-none/KDocker>.

-- Display a cursor to send a window to system tray when pressing the left mouse button (press any other mouse button to cancel):
+- Display a cursor to send a window to the system tray when pressing the left mouse button (press any other mouse button to cancel):

 `kdocker`